ChristopherKlay/StadiaEnhanced/translations.md

     extdetail: 'Extended Details',
     maxresolution: 'Maximum Resolution',
     fps4K: 'Framerate @ 4K',
+    testdiscl: '<b>Disclaimer:</b> This game has yet to be tested.',
-    datadiscl: 'This is the maximum framerate achieved when playing a game in 4K mode (must be a Pro subscriber).\
+    datadiscl: 'This is the maximum framerate achieved when playing a game in 4K mode (requires Stadia Pro).\
     On games with a resolution/framerate toggle, resolution was picked. \
     This data is provided by <a href="https://twitter.com/OriginaIPenguin" target="_blank">@OriginaIPenguin</a> \
-    and the full database can be found <a href="https://airtable.com/shr32bmiOThVvSGar/tblAeJTnP2bzZyews" target="_blank">here</a>.',
+    and the full database can be found <a href="https://linktr.ee/StadiaDatabase" target="_blank">here</a>.',
-    noteOne: 'Specs confirmed by devs/pubs',
-    noteTwo: 'Pixel Count',
+    noteOne: '4K Mode',
+    noteTwo: '30/60 FPS Toggle',
-    noteThree: '60FPS in 1080p mode',
+    noteThree: '60 FPS in 1080p mode',
-    noteFour: '30FPS in 1080p mode',
+    noteFour: '30 FPS in 1080p Mode',
-    noteFive: 'Performance/Quality toggle',
-    noteSix: 'No HDR settings',
-    noteSeven: 'Not compatible with 4K mode',
+    noteFive: 'Not compatible with 4K mode',
+    unsupported: 'Unsupported',
+    crossfriends: 'No Cross-platform Buddy System',
     community: 'Community',
     speedtest: 'Speedtest',
     quickaccess: 'Quick Access',